FPR36/XFMC/README.md

 The dedicated AP operates with a 20 ms internal update rate for precise control feedback.

 Backward-compatible with earlier XFMC flight plans and navigation data.
+ XFMC Plugin – Version 3.3
+Fixed: Vector approach now correctly handles Left/Center/Right runway arrivals.

+Fixed: QNH mismatch issue where Flight Level on IVAO differed from Littlenavmap/X-Plane.

+Added: Dedicated autopilot with ILS approach support.

+Joystick can override steering.

+XFMC generates a new config file with AP settings automatically.

+PID parameters can be adjusted live via the Android AP interface (sliders).

+Heading, VNAV, and altitude overrides are available on the panel.

+To activate the dedicated AP, set dedicated AP = 1 in the config file.

+To enable ILS approach:

+Set the ILS frequency on the radio page.

+Use the APP button on the approach page.

+When on glideslope, APP [ACT] or APP [LOC] will appear.

+Flare altitude and pitch angle can be configured.

+Config files for various aircraft with dedicated AP will be provided later.

+🔄 Update to version 3.3 using the provided updater

 XFMC for X-Plane 12 – A Relaunch<br/>